ForbodingAngel/Rapid-Platform-Base/wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.5.1 =

+* Fix: Bug causing menu item to lose checkbox settings when saving icon

+= 1.5 =

+* New feature: Change number of columns to use in Mega Menus (per menu item)
+* New feature: Define how many columns each second level menu items should take up
+* New feature: Hide menu item text
+* New feature: Hide menu item arrow indicator
+* New feature: Disable menu item link
+* New feature: Align menu item
+* Fix: Allow css to be cached when menu is not found
+* Fix: Apply inline-block styling to second level menu items displayed in Mega Menu
+* Fix: AJAX Error when widgets lack description (reported by and thanks to: novlenova)
+* Improvement: Refactor extraction and setting of menu item settings

 = 1.4 =